osg-htc/dosar/docs/ASP2022/AnalysisExample.md

 -----------------------------------------------_Skip to here_----------------------------------------------------

-Execute the script to run Root:
+Execute the script to run root:
 ```
 ./run-root.sh
 ```

-You can then inspect the contents of `t00.root` and `t01.root` by running Root in your current directory in the local terminal window:
+You can then inspect the contents of `t00.root` and `t01.root` by running root in your current directory in the local terminal window:

 ```
 $ root t00.root